frehberg/zeromq_testsuite/README.md

    folowing environment variables LIBZMQ_ROOT, CFLAGS and CXXFLAGS.

    If you don't have the libzmq build environment yet, the following command will checkout, build libzmq.
+   The make-command below  would  check out the sources to
-The binaries will be installed with prefix PREFIX=${HOME}/opt/
+   {zeromq_testsuit}/build/src/libzmq and the binaries would be installed with prefix PREFIX=${HOME}/opt/
 ```
    ### In root directory of zeromq_testsuite/ enter
+   cd zeromq_testsuit/
-   make build-libzmq PREFIX=${HOME}/opt/
+   make build-libzmq PREFIX=${HOME}/opt
 ```

    In this case the required environment variables would look like: